In this article, I explore the 30 best vscode shortcuts in 2024.

 Windows command: Ctrl + /

-Using this shortcut, you can add comments to your code quickly and with ease.
+Using this shortcut, you can add comments to your current selection quickly and with ease.
 Whether you’re improving documentation, debugging, or want to temporarily disable a block of code, you can use it to comment out a single line or multiple lines of code.

 Main feature: Make the sidebar appear or disappear